Miracle on 34th Street: Remake

 A 1994 feature film starred Richard Attenborough, Elizabeth Perkins, Dylan McDermott, J. T. Walsh, Timothy Shea, James Remar, Jane Leeves, Simon Jones, William Windom and Mara Wilson.
 It was adapted by John Hughes from the Seaton script, and directed by Les Mayfield.
 Due to Macy's refusal to give permission to use its name, it was replaced by the fictitious "Cole's".
 "We feel the original stands on its own and could not be improved upon," said Laura Melillo, a spokeswoman for Macy's.
 Gimbels no longer existed by 1994 so its name was replaced by the name of the fictional "Shopper's Express".
 Alvin Greenman (Alfred in the original version) played a doorman.
 The 1994 remake of the film had a more serious tone than the original 1947 film had and a large portion of the plot was rewritten, although the majority of both the plot and the characters remained intact.
 The 1994 film also added a subtext which described concerns about religious faith.

 In other media

 There are numerous remakes of the movie, as well as a Broadway musical.

 Radio

 Lux Radio Theatre aired a one-hour adaptation of the movie on three occasions: on December 22, 1947, which starred the original cast including Natalie Wood; on December 20, 1948, without Natalie Wood's participation; and on December 21, 1954.
 There were also two broadcasts on Screen Directors Playhouse: as a half-hour play on December 23, 1949; and then as a one-hour play on December 21, 1950.
 All of these adaptations had Edmund Gwenn reprising his screen role.

+It was adapted for Australian radio in 1954 as There is a Santa Claus with a script by Morris West.